Laser therapy- the drug free approach to keeping your pet moving and happy.

-Deep, soothing laser therapy provides a drug-free option for enhanced patient care.
+Deep, soothing laser therapy provides a drug-free option for enhanced healing and pain relief.

 Bella’s (black dog in photo) owners decided to try our laser treatment as she was finding important aspect of her life painful.
-Such as yelping when her back was stroked, unable to get in or out of the car without discomfort and difficulty lifting her front paws for drying after a walk as this hurt her back.
-She is now a much happier Bella and able to enjoy pain free strokes and fuss, have her feet dried and can get in and out of the car more comfortably.
+Such as yelping when she was picked up, when her back was stroked, difficulty getting in and out of the car and difficulty lifting her front paws for drying after a walk.
+After regular laser therapy Bella is able to enjoy pain free strokes and fuss, have her feet dried and can get in and out of the car more comfortably.

 Nurse Aileen delivered Bella’s laser treatment and found that over the course Bella came to positively enjoy the sessions.